Looking for the best entry level work from home jobs?

 20. Become a voice over actor.

-A voice over actor is the person you hear but rarely see on YouTube videos, radio ads, explainer videos, corporate narration, documentaries, e-learning courses, audiobooks, TV commercials, video games, movies, and cartoons.
+A voice over actor is the person you hear but rarely see on YouTube videos, radio ads, explainer videos, corporate narration, documentaries, e-learning courses, audiobooks, TV commercials, TV shows, video games, movies, and cartoons.

 This job doesn’t require previous experience or special skills – you just need to have the right kind of voice that companies are looking for.